 PlayStreets are resident led, which means that Ealing Council will support and guide you through setting up a PlayStreet as much as we can - but ultimately it will be driven by you.

-Once you've got your info pack from the council, you are ready to carry out a house-to-house survey with neighbours.
+- Once you've got your information pack from the council, you are ready to carry out a house-to-house survey with neighbours.
 You will need to show support for the scheme from the majority of the residents in the street.

 For more information please email: firstname.lastname@example.org